tivadarorosz/tivadar.com/src/posts/premium-escort-websites.md

 ---
-# Content
+# Content Section
+# - title: The headline displayed at the top of the blog post and in all post listings.
+# - date: Determines the post's chronological order and displays as "Jan 15, 2025" format on the post.
+# - summary: A brief description shown in social media previews and meta tags for SEO purposes.
 title: "Premium Websites: The New Key to Escort Success"
 date: 2025-05-16
 summary: "Cheap website builders won't get you found.
 A premium escort website ensures visibility, SEO dominance, and brand authority."

-# Taxonomy
+# Taxonomy Section
+# - tags: Categories that appear as styled labels on the post, used for grouping related content.
 # Available tags:
 # - Photography
 # - Branding
 # - Website Design
 # - Privacy
 # - Security
 # - Creative Direction